How to Naturally Treat Bipolar Disorder

 2. If you’re currently on drugs or alcohol, it’s vital to seek out the proper treatment

-3. Find support in loved ones who can help prevent you from relapse
+3. Find support from loved ones who can help prevent you from relapse

-Since drug and alcohol addiction can bring a whole new set of problems, it’s extremely difficult for you to overcome bipolar disorder when engaging in such behavior.
+Since drug and alcohol addiction can bring a whole new set of problems, it’s difficult to overcome bipolar disorder when engaging in such behavior.

-Alongside your lifestyle changes, there are a number of therapies you can participate in to learn coping mechanisms for your bipolar disorder symptoms.
-It should be noted that there’s only so much research concerning each of these therapies and they are in no manner replacements for therapies suggested by your psychiatrist:
+Alongside your lifestyle changes, there are several therapies you can participate in to learn coping mechanisms for your bipolar disorder symptoms.
+It should be noted that there’s only so much research concerning each of these therapies.
+Therefore, they ARE NOT replacements for therapies suggested by your psychiatrist.

 1.)
 Meditation

-Meditation is the practice of deep contemplation in order to better comprehend your inner self.
-Many have found it to be extremely relaxing and helpful in overcoming daily stresses.
+Meditation is the practice of deep contemplation to better comprehend your inner self.
+Many have found it extremely relaxing and helpful in overcoming daily stresses.
 For this reason, it’s been suggested to people with bipolar disorder.

-Mindfulness meditation has found to be the most effective form of meditation for those with bipolar disorder.
-Through this method, you’ll practice “paying attention” in a way that makes you aware of what you’re thinking and feeling.
-The goal is to bring this awareness with a lack of judgement so you can identify and disengage from distress thoughts.
+Mindfulness meditation is the most effective form for those with bipolar disorder.
+Through this method, you’ll practice “paying attention” in a way that makes you aware of what you think and feel.
+The goal is to bring this awareness with a lack of judgment so you can identify and disengage from distressed thoughts.

-So much so, many facilities are beginning to incorporate mindfulness-based cognitive therapy (MBCT) in their treatment methods for bipolar disorder.
+In fact, many facilities have begun to incorporate mindfulness-based cognitive therapy (MBCT) in their treatment methods for bipolar disorder.
 This is when mindfulness meditation is practiced alongside cognitive behavioral therapy (CBT).

 In a 2017 study, it was found that those who participated in MBCT for two years found a significant improvement in symptoms and overall quality of life.
 Most notably, they were able to prevent depressive symptoms from relapsing. ²³